ckan/ckan/doc/maintaining/configuration.rst

 Default value: |config:config.mode|

-Controls behavior of the config object.
-Default mode means, that no validation applied to configuration values and there are no guarantees whether config value for the given option is provided.
+Controls the parsing and validation of ``config`` object.
+In ``default`` mode there is no validation applied to the provided configuration values and they are not guaranteed to be present.
+This is the current default behaviour and was the only one available in CKAN<=2.9.

-`strict` mode does the following:
+Enabling `strict` mode does the following:

-* For all the :ref:`declared config options <declare-config-options>`, if they are missing from the config file, default value from declareation will be copied into ``toolkit.config``.
+* For all the :ref:`declared config options <declare-config-options>`, if they are not provided the config file, the ddefault value from the declaration will be used in the ``config`` object.
-* All the :ref:`declared config options <declare-config-options>` will be normalized using validators specified in declaration.
+* All the :ref:`declared config options <declare-config-options>` will be normalized using validators specified in the declaration.
-* None of CKAN CLI commands will be executed and CKAN application itself will not start unless **all** config options are valid(considering validators from the declaration).
-For every invalid config option error will be printed to the output stream.
+* None of CKAN CLI commands will be executed and the CKAN application itself will not start unless **all** config options are valid according to the validators defined in the declaration.
+For every invalid config option, an error will be printed to the output stream.

 Development Settings